Umang077/AI-Powered-RFP-Management-System/README.md

 “Fix OpenAI SDK (responses.create) incompatible version error”

-“Convert IMAP unread messages into proposal entries”

-“Create production-ready documentation for interview submission”

 What I learned using these tools

 How to structure prompts for JSON-only responses

-How to debug IMAP/TLS handshake issues
+How to debug code related issues

-Best practices for multi-step procurement workflows

-How to use AI to accelerate boilerplate but keep core logic authored manually

-Clear separation between AI-generated drafts and final production code